Here’s good news for anyone who’s had to sweep up pasta shards after snapping dry spaghetti and thought, “there’s got to be a better way.”

 Predicted to exist in ultradense dead stars called neutron stars, nuclear pasta may be the strongest material in the universe.
 Breaking the stuff requires 10 billion times the force needed to crack steel, for example, researchers report in a study accepted in Physical Review Letters.

+“This is a crazy-big figure, but the material is also very, very dense, so that helps make it stronger,” says study coauthor and physicist Charles Horowitz of Indiana University Bloomington.
 Neutron stars form when a dying star explodes, leaving behind a neutron-rich remnant that is squished to extreme pressures by powerful gravitational forces, resulting in materials with bizarre properties (SN: 12/23/17, p.
 7).

 About a kilometer below the surface of a neutron star, atomic nuclei are squeezed together so close that they merge into clumps of nuclear matter, a dense mixture of neutrons and protons.
 These as-yet theoretical clumps are thought to be shaped like blobs, tubes or sheets, and are named after their noodle look-alikes, including gnocchi, spaghetti and lasagna.
 Even deeper in the neutron star, the nuclear matter fully takes over.
 The burnt-out star’s entire core is nuclear matter, like one giant atomic nucleus.

 Nuclear pasta is incredibly dense, about 100 trillion times the density of water.
 It’s impossible to study such an extreme material in the laboratory, says physicist Constança Providência of the University of Coimbra in Portugal who was not involved with the research.
+Instead, the researchers used computer simulations to stretch nuclear lasagna sheets and explore how the material responded.
+Immense pressures were required to deform the material, and the pressure required to snap the pasta was greater than for any other known material.

 Earlier simulations had revealed that the outer crust of a neutron star was likewise vastly stronger than steel.
 But the inner crust, where nuclear pasta lurks, was unexplored territory.
 “Now, what [the researchers] see is that the inner crust is even stronger,” Providência says.